-By letter dated January 9, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of First Team Real Estate Mark Sobczyk and Associates (hereinafter petitioner or operator) for an exemption.
-The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial imaging and video of Louisville landmarks and homes for sale
+By letter dated February 19, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial imaging and videography of communities and homes the petitioner list for sale.